bryanjos/jspg/README.md

 Web projects include the following:
 * `src/index.html` - The starting html page
 * `src/<app_name>/styles.css` - The styles for your application
+* `webpack.config.base.js` - The base webpack configuration.
+This is used to share configuration between dev and prod builds
 * `webpack.config.dev.js` - The development webpack configuration.
 This includes a development server and hot code reload functionality
 * `webpack.config.prod.js` - The production webpack configuration